vfelix-00/ee157_lab3/README.md

 - USB isolator module
 - Thermal camera

+## Background Calculations

+We chose the 495-5429-ND E25 core with N27 material.
+For N27 material, Bsat = 410mT when temperature T = 100°C and frequency f  = 10kHz.

+The volume of the gap is given by the equation:
+Vg = u_o * L * (I_max)^2 / B_max^2 = 4πx10^−7*210μH*(2A)^2 / (410mT)^2 = 6.28x10^−9 m^3 for our operating DC current, magnetic field, and desired inductance.

+From the specification for the E25 core, the cross-sectional area is Ac = 52.5mm^2 = 52.5x10^−6 m^2.
+Dividing the desired Vg by our specified cross-sectional area, we got that our desired gap length, lg = 1.19 ∗ 10^−4 m.

+For the desired inductance and given dimensions, we calculated the number of turns necessary, with N = sqrt(L*lg/u_o*A_c) = 19.4 turns.

+We rounded up to 20 turns, given a window area of 56.99mm^2 in the core and a packing factor of 0.4.
+The max bare area of the wire is A_w * 0.4 /N = 56.9 mm^2 * 0.4 / 20 = 0.0138cm^2.

+We choose a #20 AWG wire with bare area .005188cm^2.
+For the #20 AWG wire and given average length per turn from the E25 core datasheet, the resistance of the coil is calculated to be 33.23 * 10^−6 Ω/mm ∗ 20 turns ∗ 50mm/turn = 0.0332 ohms.

+We checked for power with the equation, P = I^2R.
+At this calculated resistance and max power dissipation of 0.4 W, the max current is 3.47 A. Thus, a minimum saturation current of 3 A is reasonable.

+In summary, we used the core 495-5429-ND E25 core, N27 material, bobbin 495-5375-ND, a #20 AWG wire, had 20 turns, and a gap size of 1.19 ∗ 10−4 m.

 ## Fabrication

 The coil was winded (20 turns) on the plastic bobbin according to design.
 The insulation was scraped off the ends to make a good connection.
 The core was assembled with gapping material (paper) to achieve the designed gap size of 1.19 * 10^-4 m.
 Since there were two gaps, the length of one gap was approximately 0.6 * 10^04 m, so one sheet of paper was used because of it's 0.05 mm thickness.
 Tape was used to hold it together.